 • Helping them recognize who they are in Christ

-• Promoting an increase in self-esteem
+• Promoting increased self-esteem

 • Providing leadership opportunities

-• Integrating into a multi-cultural community
+• Integrating them into a multi-cultural community

 • Providing families with support and resources

 “Only eternity will tell the number of lives changed through the camp ministry.
 Perseverance, trusting in the God who promised to provide, and the confirmation of the worthwhileness of camping experiences has kept the camp operating.
 Regardless of the quality of commitment of a camper’s parents, or the camper’s lack of preparedness to come to camp, each child has received a fulfilling holiday, and heard the gospel, placing with that child unforgettable memories and ethics to build on.
 We have invested in the future of thousands of boys and girls, many of whom have become productive citizens in their community.
-Thanks be to God.” -Annie Zeidman (one of the founders of the Scott Mission)
+Thanks be to God.”

-The Thirties brought many European refugees to Canada.
-While the Scott Institute served their needs during the winter, the camp was a refuge in the summer.
+The 30s brought many European refugees to Canada.
+While the Scott Institute (former name of the Scott Mission) served their needs during the winter, the camp was a place of rest and respite in the summer.
 Songs were sung at night in the covered dining area; evenings were a time for everyone to gather for hymns, choruses and Bible talks.

-The Forties brought the founding of The Scott Mission and with it the need for a new camp; Miss Catherine Carmichael offered the Mission a property in Hillsburgh, Ontario.
+The 40s brought the founding of The Scott Mission and with it the need for a new camp; Miss Catherine Carmichael offered the Mission a property in Hillsburgh, Ontario.
 The property was small, about two acres, and consisted of an old house and a small barn.
 Miss Carmichael was certain that this was God’s will, but faced a lot of opposition from neighbours, her family and her lawyers.
 She stood firm and plans were made for the summer.
 On May 24th of that year, just a short time before camp was slated to begin there was a large fire in the house, burning the front half of the house.
 A needlepoint reading “The Lord Will Provide” survived the fire and now hang in the Chapel at the Caledon camp.
 This needlepoint gave perspective to the fire and to the task at hand.
 A bunkhouse was built, an outhouse extended and the camp was ready for campers by summer.
 Over the years, running water and electricity were added to the house.